Affiliate links on Android Authority may earn us a commission. Learn more.

 The case is still made of aluminum, but this time it has smoother edges and the glass is more rounded on the front.
 This makes it feel nicer even though it’s made of the same materials.
 The watch case now only has one physical button on the left side, just like the Fitbit Versa Lite.
 I definitely prefer this; I don’t think I ever used the other two buttons on the first Versa.

 The Versa 2 is small and light, making it easy to wear all day and night without it getting in the way.
-Fitbit offers a bevy of different styles of straps for the Versa 2 line, all of which are backwards compatible with the original Versa.
+Fitbit offers a bevy of different styles of straps for the Versa 2 line, all of which are backward-compatible with the original Versa.
 The standard model comes with a simple silicone strap, while the special edition model comes with silicone and woven straps (for a $30 fee).
 Fitbit partnered with Kim Shui and RECCO to make custom Versa 2 straps.
 Simple Horween leather straps are also available.

 Despite these being “quick release” straps, they’re still a pain to change.
 The strap mechanism on the watch case is angled, making it difficult to insert the strap pins.
 It’s especially frustrating if you’re trying to use a leather strap.
 It just doesn’t work well.